Bellavene/findger/README.md

   2. Reveals selected file from active Finder window to Ranger.
   3. Reveals selected files from Ranger in Finder.
 (Code from Ranger's wiki)
   4. Toggle red Finder's and Ranger's tag on selected files.
-  5. Instant playback or image preview through mpv
+  5. Instant playback or image preview through mpv.
-  6. Options to Encode with ffmpeg
+  6. Options to encode files with ffmpeg
   7. Synced playback of video files (up to 4) through mpv.
 ```